verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 specified using traits, or runtime overlays that augment the workload.
 For example, the ingress trait specifies the ingress host and path, while the metrics trait provides the Prometheus scraper used to obtain the application related metrics.
-For more details about Verrazzano application configurations, see TBD documentation.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2